collectiveaccess/ProvidenceDocs/_source/workflow/workflow.rst

    :header-rows: 1
    :file: ../_static/csv/workflow-based_options.csv

-This configuration will be used to display current location in the editor inspectors, when browsing on workflow-based current location and by default in the Object Use History (ca_objects_history) editor bundle.
+This configuration will be used to display current location in the editor inspectors, when browsing on workflow-based current location and by default in the **Object Use History (ca_objects_history) editor bundle.**

+Step 2
+^^^^^^
-The Object Use History bundle is used to display the current location as well as a detailed history of previous use.
+The **Object Use History (ca_objects_history) editor bundle** bundle is used to display the current location as well as a detailed history of previous use when using Workflow-based tracking (As opposed to **Current Location (ca_objects_location)** which is for Direct object-location tracking).
 It is intended as a convenient means to show where an object is and has been, but can also be configured to show any set of related records by date.
 The bundle has a variety of settings to customize the layout and contents of the location stream.
 All of these can be set in the current_location_criteria bundle in app.conf, described previously, and used as defaults in the bundle.
 Let's take a look at an example:

 In the bundle seen above the cataloguer has configured different colors and templates to showcase Accession, Loan, and Storage Location activity and data.
 Each block is automatically sorted by the date chosen through the bundle settings for that table.
 For example, Artwork loans are sorted on the "Loan Period" as seen via the dates on the far right-hand side.
 When a new relationship is created to any of the three configured tables a new segment will appear in the stream in the appropriate order based on date.
 In addition to the tables shown in the example, Occurrences, Movements, and Deaccessions can also be configured.